-In response to the significant economic disruptions caused by the COVID-19 pandemic, the Families First Coronavirus Response Act of 2020 suspended the SNAP time limit for ABAWDs for the duration of the Public Health Emergency (PHE).
-This flexibility ended with the PHE on May 11, 2023.
+In response to the significant economic disruptions caused by the COVID-19 pandemic, the Families First Coronavirus Response Act of 2020 suspended the SNAP time limit for ABAWDs for the duration of the public health emergency.
+Under this waiver, only ABAWDs failing to participate in a workfare or SNAP E&T program without good cause remain subject to the time limit.